ky295/adv-steer/README.md

 For the layer determined using PCA, you can train a logistic regression classifier using `probing/logistic_regression.ipynb`.

-In `probing/create_ortho_model.py`, we can calculate the caution direction using the difference of means between the activations from layer 18.
+In `probing/create_ortho_model.py`, we can calculate the caution direction using the difference of means between the activations from the chosen layer.
 We can then implement the intervention by directly orthogonalizing the weight matrices that write to the residual stream with respect to the caution direction $\widehat{r}$:

 $$W_{\text{out}}' \leftarrow W_{\text{out}} - \widehat{r}\widehat{r}^{\mathsf{T}} W_{\text{out}}$$

 We can then use the `probing/ortho_csv_generation.py` script to save a .csv file of the prompt, orthogonalised response pair using prompts from `cautious.csv`.

-Using `probing/ortho_results.ipynb`, we can compare StrongREJECT fine-tuned evaluator scores before and after applying the weight orthogonalisation using the caution direction.
+Using `probing/intervention_results.ipynb`, we can compare StrongREJECT fine-tuned evaluator scores before and after applying the weight orthogonalisation using the caution direction.

 <div align="center">
   <img src="figures/covid_conspiracy.png" width="750"/>
 </div>

 Our 'toxified' orthogonalized model is available on HuggingFace (with gated access) at [https://hf.co/kureha295/ortho_model_2](https://hf.co/kureha295/ortho_model_2)
-> [!CAUTION]
-> We need to add the gating on HF

 ## Prompt-based Attacks